 The Fedorator

-As expected, Saturday was a bit busier than the 2nd day as there were more people attending the conference and more people came by our stand.
+As expected, Saturday was a bit busier than the 2nd day, as there were more people attending the conference and more people came by our stand.
 The most common questions were about Silverblue, the purpose of the Fedorator and the OL PC.
 The Fedorator creates bootable USB sticks with the Fedora distro with various Desktop Environments.
-The participants could see in real time how within 2-3 minutes they could have a live USB with the DE they had previously chosen at the home screen of the device.
-Quite to my surprise people were very interested on trying to use the small laptop which was designed for kids when the “one laptop per child” initiative was still alive.
-Those PCs use to run an old version of Fedora and are not produced any more as they were replaced with Raspberry Pi-s which are more powerful than them.
+The participants could see in real time how, within 2-3 minutes, they could have a live USB with the DE they had previously chosen at the home screen of the device.
+Quite to my surprise, people were very interested on trying to use the small laptop which was designed for kids when the “one laptop per child” initiative was still alive.
+Those PCs used to run an old version of Fedora and are not produced any more as they were replaced with Raspberry Pi-s, which are more powerful than they.

 The “one laptop per child” PC

-The 2nd day way was a bit more quite.
+The 2nd day was a bit quieter.
 Same as the first day we had to take our shifts at the booth.
-We tried to make the shifts please everyone as the idea was to stay a certain amount of time behind our stand but also have time to enjoy the sessions.
+We tried to make the shifts please everyone, as the idea was to stay a certain amount of time behind our stand but also have time to enjoy the sessions.

 I would like to thank once more everyone who helped those two days!
 See you next year (hopefully)! 😁